TYPO3BestPractices/tea/Documentation/Environment.rst

 by Oliver Klee as development environment.
 The distribution comes with a frontend, example data and predefined plugins.

-The following commands except that your ssh key is know by github.
-If not use https://
+The following commands expect that your SSH key is know by GitHub.
+If not, you need to use `https://`.

 .. index:: Clone TYPO3 Testing Distribution
 .. code-block:: bash